Leadership Gifts to Sustain the Future

 • The late Jane C. Albach of Richmond, Va., made a $3.4 million deferred gift commitment to the University.
 The math and astronomy building has been named William Kerchof Hall in memory of her father.

-• invite Harrisonburg business leader Charles O. Strickler has contributed $3 million to the University of Virginia's Transplant Center.
+• Harrisonburg business leader Charles O. Strickler has contributed $3 million to the University of Virginia's Transplant Center.
 The gift creates the Strickler Family Eminent Scholars Professorship in Transplant Surgery and the Charles O. Strickler Transplant Research Fund for basic and clinical studies.
 The gift is instrumental in helping the University achieve its goal of joining the nation's top twenty programs in organ transplantation.

 • The Health Sciences Center received $2.1 million in a bequest from Ruth C. Heede, a former patient in the University Hospital.
 Mrs. Heede designated $1 million to support patient needs and $600,000 to fund cardiovascular research.
 The remaining $500,000 will supplement a professorship she established in 1991.